-For people living with disabilities across Australia, it can be important to retain an active and independent lifestyle by engaging in daily activities of their choice, with the amount of support they need to feel safe and secure while doing so.
+For people living with disability in Australia, retaining an active and independent lifestyle and being able to participate in the activities of your choice is often a priority.
+MePACS provides the right support for you to feel safe and secure while doing so.

-Having a MePACS alarm has supported many of our clients to participate in their community and become more confident to achieve their personal goals, and it just goes to show a little ‘helping hand’ goes a long way.
+We know having the right support goes a long way: a MePACS alarm has helped many of our clients to participate in their community and become more confident to achieve their personal goals.

-An SOS watch is optimal for people living with disabilities who want to maintain an active lifestyle and continue living in their own home.
-With GPS technology and falls detection, MePACS can keep you safe out and about too.
+The Solo watch is perfect for people living with disability who want to maintain an active lifestyle and continue living in their own home.

 What is an SOS watch?